 Withdrawal from the Program for any reason requires a written notification to the Honors Office.

 Benefits of the Honors Program

 - Honors recognition on transcripts

 - Cultural and social activities, including events with Phi Theta Kappa, a national Honors Fraternity

 - Potential financial benefits by applying for additional scholarships for eligible students:

-- Chancellor's=tuition for a full academic year (in-county tuition) plus a cash amount for books; Foundation=$1,000; All AZ/USA Today; ASU Alliance Scholarship Honors Forum Lecture Series
+- Chancellor's=tuition for a full academic year (in-county tuition) plus a cash amount for books; Foundation=$1,000; Service-learning Scholarship=$500; ASU Alliance Scholarship Honors Forum Lecture Series

 - Increased contact with other Honors students and excellent Honors faculty through district-wide Honors conventions

 - Recommendation Letters for Universities and/or jobs